Understanding Palliative Care

 The palliative care team

-Your palliative care team will be made up of medical, nursing and allied health professionals who offer a range of services to assist you, your family and carers throughout your illness.
-Volunteers can also offer practical and emotional support, and may sometimes form an important part of your team.
+Your palliative care team will be made up of medical, nursing and allied health professionals, who offer a range of services to assist you, your family and carers throughout your illness.
+Spiritual care practitioners and volunteers can offer practical and emotional support.
+They may sometimes form an important part of your team.

-Depending on your needs, your palliative care may be coordinated by your GP or a community nurse, or you may be referred to a specialist palliative care service.
-These services consist of a multidisciplinary team of doctors, nurses and allied health professionals specifically trained to look after people with complex health care issues.
-Your cancer care team will remain involved and will work with the palliative care providers at all stages of the illness.
+Depending on your needs, your palliative care may be coordinated by your GP, a nurse practitioner or community nurse, or you may be referred to a specialist palliative care service.
+These services are made up of a multidisciplinary team of doctors, nurses and allied health professionals trained to look after people with complex health care issues.
+Your cancer care team will continue to be involved and will work with the palliative care providers at all stages of the illness.

-You will have regular appointments or visits with the health professionals in your team so they can monitor your progress and adjust your care.
-The most common team members are listed below.
-You won’t necessarily see all these people – some roles overlap and assistance varies across Australia.
-Your GP, nurse or palliative care specialist can help you work out which services will benefit you most.
+You will have regular appointments or visits with some of the health professionals in your team so they can monitor your progress and adjust your care.
+The most common palliative care team members are listed in this chapter.
+You won’t necessarily see all these people – some roles overlap and access to palliative care specialists varies across Australia.
+Your GP, nurse or palliative care specialist can help you work out the types of services you’ll need.

-If you have cultural or religious beliefs about dying, death and bereavement, or particular family customs, let your palliative care team know.
-They can then incorporate these into your care plan where possible.
+If you are being treated at end of life and you have cultural or religious beliefs and practices about dying, death and bereavement, or particular family customs, let your palliative care team know.
+Aboriginal and Torres Strait Islander health workers work with other health professionals to provide care that is respectful to culture.

 This information is reviewed by